 “So, the issue is that on my Windows 10, I received an error notice that said, ‘The remote machine you are trying to connect to requires Network Level Authentication, but your Windows domain controller cannot be accessed to complete NLA.’
 I’ve already spent several hours researching this.
 I’d want to hear from folks who have had the same issue.
 Please accept my sincere gratitude.”

-> According to the complete error message, users can fix this problem by disabling NLA on the remote computer.
+According to the complete error message, users can fix this problem by disabling NLA on the remote computer when using Remote Desktop Connection on Windows 10, 11.
 Therefore, here we sort out four ways to achieve this.

-> Solution 1.
+Solution 1.
 Disabling NLA using Properties

 Step 1.
 Press Win + R to invoke the Run dialog box.
 Then type in “sysdm.cpl” and hit OK to open System Properties.

 Step 2.
 Switch to the Remote tab and then uncheck Allow connections only from computers running Remote Desktop with Network Level Authentication (recommended).